|the paragon vulcan crucible kilns||or look at polishers and tumblers at electrictumblers.co.uk|

 Most professional knife makers use gas injection for precise control and to save time.
 If you have a Sentry or a Sentinel Touch Screen programmer, a solenoid kit can automatically turn the gas on or off for each segment of the firing: just programme the controller to turn on the gas at the temperature where scale begins to form on the steel.

-Furnaces aren't air tight and gas will leak out through the firebricks and metal seams, so you need a steady flow of gas.
+Furnaces aren't air tight and gas will leak out around the door, and through the firebricks and metal seams, so you need a steady flow of gas.
 Gas at room temperature will expand to over twenty times its volume when injected into a firing chamber at 550°C, so a low setting on the flow meter is adequate to prevent most scaling.

 Depending on how you work, gas injection might reduce the life of the heating elements slightly.
 However, they're easy and inexpensive to replace.
 If your business depends on continual kiln time, buying a spare set of elements would be sensible.